SamChou19815/website/packages/blog/blog/2020-08-30-samlang-ts-rewrite.md

----
-title: Rewriting samlang in TypeScript
+# Rewriting samlang in TypeScript
----

 A lot has changed since my [last blog post](/2020/05/17/samlang-in-browser) on my effort to make samlang run in browsers.
 The samlang demo site has been merged into the samlang documentation site